-The results showed that there were differences in chemical literacy ability between experimental class students and control class students.
+The results showed that the concerning ability between experimental class students and control class students.
 The results of hypothesis testing show that the chemical literacy ability of students who are given learning using teaching materials based on chemical literacy in equilibrium material (experiments) is higher than students who are given learning using general chemistry teaching materials (control).
 The biggest difference in students' chemical literacy ability is at the nominal level of scientific literacy, which is 8.24 points; followed at the conceptual scientific literacy level of 6.74 points and at the functional scientific literacy level with a difference of 5.61 points.